mediacurrent/theme_generator_8/README.md

 ```

 ### Component
 Generates component boiler plate based on whatever name you pass it.
+Please delete whatever you don't need.
+If you haven't modified it, you don't need it.

 Example:
 ```bash